Migrate from VMware NSX for vSphere to NSX-T with Minimal Downtime

 VMware NSX-T Technical Resources

 Want to learn more?
-Please check out the following NSX-T resources:
+Please check out the Migrate to NSX-T Resource Page or see below for additional resources.

 - VMware NSX-T Data Center Documentation provides a list of resources, including API and CLI guides